 A. The Service Access Management Tool is an application that enables partners or customer administrators to determine which of their service contract numbers are present in Cisco.com user profiles.
 It is ideal for organizations that want to manage and associate multiple Cisco.com profiles.

 By using the Service Access Management Tool, Cisco partners and customers can manage access to the services provided by their contracts (e.g., TAC support).
 This management can be done either using Bill to ID or contract number.
 To manage access by Bill to ID, the Bill to ID must be in an individual's Cisco.com profile and selected (enabled) for support access.
 This will ensure that all the contracts under the Bill to ID can be utilized for service.
 To manage access by contract number, a contract number must be in an individual's Cisco.com profile in order for that individual to be able to obtain service.
-Access the

 Service Access Management Tool